aws-samples/aws-get-started-workshop/content/04-test-prod/03-set-up-test-prod-access-controls.md

 10. Select **`Create`**.

-Later, when you onboard the workload admin teams to the new workload AWS accounts, you'll reference this permission set.
+Later, when you onboard the people who are playing the role of workload administrators to the new workload AWS accounts, you'll reference this permission set.